leviipope/finance-dashboard/README.md

 ### Debits page
 - ✅ savings account balance over time
 - ✅ last months income as metric
-- ✅how much of your monthly income did you save?
+- ✅ how much of your monthly income did you save?

+### 🚧 How to use / About / Feedback / Contact page